CSER Now

 Does your organization need help from CSER students?
 LU Serve understands that sometimes organizations have urgent needs that require student volunteers.
 By using CSER Now, you can advertise an immediate need.

-For questions about Remote CSER opportunities, please refer to our Remote/Virtual Page.
+For questions about Remote CSER opportunities, please refer to our page on finding a Remote/Virtual CSER.

 Supervisor